mrb/mrb.github.com/_posts/2013-06-17-declarative-computation-and-the-abstract-machine.markdown

 The first kernel language that is explored and expanded upon in Van Roy and Haridi's <a href="http://www.info.ucl.ac.be/~pvr/book.html">Concepts, Techniques, and Models</a> expresses what the authors call the Declarative Computation Model.<a href="#bib3">[3]</a> Starting with Chapter 2, there is a large amount of material about this model in the book, and I hope to cover various aspects of it over the course of a few posts.
 All quotes and most code are from CTM.

 In Chapter 2 we see up close how *syntactic sugar* enhances expressivity, and are treated to an in-depth look at the mechanics of the *abstract machine* which we can use to reason about the execution of our code.
-I'll dive a little bit into each in this post, to lay the ground work for expanding the declarative model to include, for example, the primitives for declarative concurrency.
+I'll dive a little bit into each in this post, to lay the ground work for expanding the declarative model to include, for example, the primitives for "declarative concurrency."

 #### Syntactic Sugar